 So eyes are very important in portrait photography.

-Because eyes convey emotion, the viewer will take cues from the subject’s gaze, if the face is visible or the subject is looking to camera.
-Flat, lifeless eyes can ruin a photo… unless of course that’s the emotion and atmosphere you’re trying to create.
 To avoid dull eyes, ensure that your subject is angled towards the light, or light is bounced back into their face so that catchlights are visible in their eyes.

 However, it’s also perfectly possible to create emotion and connection when the subject’s not looking to camera.